 Training Your Pup to Go Through an Agility Tunnel

-Dog agility training for beginners can take some time and will take a lot of patience, but the process is really rewarding.
-You’ll give your dog some amazing mental stimulation as well as tons of fun.
-There are a few things that you can do to help them get through the tunnel easily:
+You’ll give your dog some incredible mental stimulation and tons of fun.
+There are a few things that you can do to help them get through the tunnel quickly:

 - Start with a straight tunnel.
-It’s not a natural thing for a dog to go through this kind of space, and not seeing the other side may scare them.
+It’s not natural for a dog to go through this kind of space, and not seeing the other side may scare them.
 Curved, long tunnels are for experienced dogs only.
-Start your dog off on a small, straight tunnel if you’re building your own agility course.
+Start your dog on a small, straight tunnel if you’re building your agility course.

 - Ask for help.
 A great way of getting your pup started is by getting someone to hold them on the lead and send them in at one end while you call them from the other side.
 Then, call them enthusiastically and maybe start by offering them a treat at the end to make them want to get there quicker.

 - Gradually increase the length of the tunnel.
 Do not go from one extreme to the other!
 Instead, gently grow the tunnel until you reach a point where your dog can go in one end and meet you at the other on their own.